Split digraphs: Introduction

+\end{definition} We can see immediately from $(i)$ alone that this definition includes split graphs as a special case.
+Since vertex sets in $\mS$ can be empty, every digraph has the trivial split partitions $\mS=\{\Sp\}$ and $\mS=\{\Sm\}$.
+This leads to the following definition of split digraphs. \begin{definition}[Split digraph] A digraph $\DG$ is a {\bf split digraph} if and only if it has a nontrivial split partition. \end{definition}

-Another useful formulation of split digraphs is via its adjacency matrix, which is denoted in the right of Figure~\ref{fig:mpart} using the notation of $M$-partitions \cite{Feder:2003p7761}.
+The diagram in the left of Figure~\ref{fig:mpart} shows the relations within and between the four different classes of a split partition, with solid and dashed-dotted arrows denoting all possible arcs and no constraints on arcs, respectively, and the absence of an arrow denoting no arcs.
+Another useful formulation of a digraph with a split partition is via its adjacency matrix, which is denoted in the right of Figure~\ref{fig:mpart} using the notation of $M$-partitions \cite{Feder:2003vp}.
 In general, an $M$-partition of a digraph $\DG$ is a partition of the vertex-set $V(\DG)$ into $k$ disjoint sets $\{X_{1},\ldots,X_{k}\}$, where the {\de } constraints within and between sets are given by a $k\times k$ matrix $M$ with elements in $\{0,1,*\}$. $M_{ii}$ equals $0$ or $1$ when $X_{i}$ is an independent set or clique, respectively, and is set to $*$ when $\DG[X_{i}]$ is an arbitrary subgraph.
 Similarly, for $i\neq j$, $M_{ij}$ equal to $0$, $1$, or $*$ corresponds to $\DG[X_{i},X_{j}]$ having no {\de}s from $X_{i}$ to $X_{j}$, all {\de}s from $X_{i}$ to $X_{j}$, and no constraints on {\de}s from $X_{i}$ to $X_{j}$, respectively.
-We summarize all of this in the following definition.

-\begin{definition}[Split digraph] Given a digraph $\DG=(V,\DE)$, a vertex partition $\mS = \{\Spm,\Sp,\Sm,\S0\}$ is called a {\bf split partition} of $\DG$ if and only if $\mS$ defines an $M$-partition of $\DG$ with adjacency matrix $M$ given in Figure~\ref{fig:mpart}.
-A digraph $\DG$ is a {\bf split digraph} if and only if it has a non-trivial split partition. \end{definition} Similar to the undirected case, we will call the degree sequence of a split digraph a split degree sequence.
-Note that contrary to split graphs, split digraphs do not have a forbidden subgraph characterization since $\DG[\Sp]$ and $\DG[\Sm]$ are arbitrary subgraphs.
-This paper shows that split digraphs have degree sequence characterizations analogous to the characterizations for split graphs \cite{Hammer:1981p11046}, which we review in the next section.
+Similar to the undirected case, we will call the degree sequence of a split digraph a split degree sequence.
+This paper shows that split digraphs have degree sequence characterizations analogous to the characterizations for split graphs \cite{Hammer:1981kn}, with the surprising result that a degree sequence for a directed graph is split if and only if {\it any} of the Fulkerson inequalities is satisfied with equality.
+This is in direct contrast to the undirected case where a particular Erd\H{o}s-Gallai inequality has to be tight in order to be sufficient for a degree sequence to be split.